thatwonguy/jenkins_docker_pipeline/README.md

 ✅ ngrok Setup for Webhooks

 🎉 Your Jenkins + Docker CI/CD Pipeline is Ready and should be working now! 🚀

+---

+# BONUS - GITHUB ACTIONS
+To use Github Actions you need to simply create a yaml file in the `.github/workflows/your_yaml_file.yml` and the instructions in the yaml will be executed on your repo!
+Check out the goodies in there, its an alternative to jenkins!